rlugojr/sample-apps/example-node-event-client/README.md

 Deploying the Node.js app to an Apcera cluster lets you take advantage of the application token feature.

+1. Open index.js in a text editor and change the cluster name in the `wampAPIEndpoint` variable to point to your cluster.
+For example, if your cluster is located on `example.com`, change the value to the following:

+        var wampAPIEndpoint = "api.example.com/v1/wamp"

-1. From a terminal, change to the example-node-event-client directory and deploy the application to your cluster:
+2. From a terminal, change to the example-node-event-client directory and deploy the application to your cluster:

         cd example-node-event-client
         apc namespace /sandbox/admin